Special routes of U.S. Route 219: Carrolltown–Mahaffey alternate route

 U.S. Route 219 Alternate is a proposed alternate route of US 219 between Carrolltown in Cambria County and Mahaffey in Clearfield County.
 The route will follow Sunset Road (unsigned SR 4013) and PA 36.
 The alternate route is being designated in order to increase capacity along the US 219 corridor.
 Improvements will be made to Sunset Road and PA 36 before US 219 Alt. is designated.
 The American Association of State Highway and Transportation Officials approved US 219 Alt. in 2009.
 Designation of the route was expected in 2015 once upgrades were complete, but as of November 2018, the route is not yet posted.

 Ridgway truck route

-U.S. Route 219 Truck is a truck route of U.S. Route 219 that travels for 3 miles around Ridgway, Pennsylvania.
+U.S. Route 219 Truck is a controlled-access truck route of U.S. Route 219 that travels for 3 miles around Ridgway, Pennsylvania.
 The route's main portion is one lane, open only to northbound traffic, to avoid a steep descent into the borough.
 Traffic is then directed onto a portion of Pennsylvania Route 120 to connect back to the mainline route.